-Dr. Stuart Cottrell is a professor in the Department of Human Dimensions of Natural Resources at Colorado State University and coordinator of the undergraduate concentration in Global Tourism.
+Dr. Stuart Cottrell is a professor of Sustainable Tourism at Colorado State University and coordinator of the undergraduate concentration in Global Tourism.
 He has a Ph.D. in Recreation and Parks with a minor in public administration from Penn State University.
-His research focus includes sustainable tourism development – linking tourism, nature conservation, and protected areas; collaborative conservation and protected area management; and perceptions of landscape disturbance – implications for human dimensions of natural resources, recreation, and tourism.
+His research focus includes sustainable tourism development – linking tourism, nature conservation and protected areas; collaborative conservation and protected area management; and perceptions of landscape disturbance – implications for human dimensions of natural resources, recreation and tourism.
 He has conducted collaborative research projects in Argentina, Colorado, Estonia, Finland, Germany, Netherlands, Panama, Poland, Romania, Sweden, and Uruguay.
 These interdisciplinary efforts contribute broadly to the fields of tourism development in natural resources and natural resource management.

 When not teaching, Stu’s passion is sailing.
 He runs his own eco-sailing charters in Florida as the proud owner of a 50-foot classic sailboat with many new waters he looks forward to crossing in the future.